greg643/kdb/README.md

 What is hopefully much more impressive here, is that this neural net will learn, over a number of iterations, to "predict" XOR results without any specific logic to understand the problem.

-XOR is useful as a learning example for neural nets, precisely because it is overkill: the constrained inputs and outputs mean that we can use a small number of layers, and with severely constrained inputs and outputs, it is easy to verify we have the right answer.
+XOR is useful as a learning example for neural nets, precisely because it is overkill: the constrained inputs and outputs mean that we can use a small number of layers, and with constrained inputs and outputs, checking the outputs is much easier.

 In conclusion: the magic of the neural net is that we can see how a collection of formulas, plus repetition, can build upon itself, and "learn" through repetition by updating weghts, to the point where the weights will reflect the same result as a strict logical rule.